What is the Goverlan Reach Gateway?

 How are Goverlan Reach External Nodes Used?

 Your Goverlan account includes a number of free External Nodes (also known as OTI CALs) based on the edition you use.

 One External Node license is required for every computer that is actively registered with the Reach Gateway Server.
-This includes active On-Demand support sessions.
-Reach node licenses are only required for machines that are outside of the Reach Authority’s private network.
+This includes active On-Demand support sessions or Permanent Registrations.
+You may also mix permanent registrations with on-demand sessions.

 How do I know how many Reach licenses are currently used?

 License information can be found in the Main View of the Goverlan Reach Server: